Skip to main content

 $ cloudstic break-lock

-No lock found repository is not locked.
+No lock found.
+Repository is not locked.

 The repository is not currently locked.
 No action was taken.